-This week, we review the importance of witnessing deeds.
+In this insight we outline how to correctly witness deeds.
 If a deed is not properly witnessed its validity is open to challenge and it may be unenforceable.
 Despite this, there is surprisingly little legal guidance on witnessing.

 What needs to be witnessed?

 In circumstances where a deed is required – such as land transfers, leases, mortgages and charges, appointments of trustees, powers of attorney, and security releases and variations – the deed must satisfy certain statutory requirements, one of which is the need for the signatures to be witnessed.

 There is no legal requirement for a simple contract to be witnessed although it can at times prove helpful in evidence should a dispute regarding the validity of the signature to an agreement arise.

 The required execution formalities for deeds differ depending on the type of signatory involved: